In the beginning there was a logging site, a frame saw and Einari. Now, Ponsse makes the best forest machines in the world.

 In 1994, Ponsse was the first forest machine manufacturer in the world to be awarded the ISO 9001 quality certificate.
 This led to intensified machine development work and an expansion of the product range.
 When the export market opened up, the company was listed in the stock exchange in 1995.
 Today, Ponsse operates in harvesting markets in 40 different countries, and nearly 80 percent of its net sales come from exports.

-The Ponsse Group consists of parent company Ponsse Plc and subsidiaries Ponsse AB in Sweden, Ponsse AS in Norway, Ponssé S.A.S. in France, Ponsse UK Ltd. in the UK, Ponsse Machines Ireland Ltd in Ireland, OOO Ponsse in Russia, Ponsse North America Inc. in the USA, Ponsse Latin America Ltda in Brazil, Ponsse China Ltd in China, Ponsse Uruguay S.A. in Uruguay, Ponsse Chile SpA in Chile and Epec Oy in Seinäjoki, Finland.
+The Ponsse Group consists of the parent company Ponsse Plc and the subsidiaries Ponsse AB, Sweden; Ponsse AS, Norway; Ponssé S.A.S.
+France; Ponsse UK Ltd., Great Britain, Ponsse Czech s.r.o., Czech Republic; Ponsse North America, Inc., the United States of America; Ponsse Latin America Ltda, Brazil; Ponsse Asia Pacific Ltd, Hongkong; Ponsse China Ltd, China; Ponsse Uruguay S.A., Uruguay, Ponsse Chile SpA, Chile and Epec Oy, Seinäjoki, Finland.

 Ponsse is one of the world’s leading manufacturers of forest machines, and its customer-oriented operations are still guided by the wishes and needs of forest machine entrepreneurs.
 The Vieremä factory has expanded from 300 m2 to four hectares, but our mission remains the same – to contribute to our customers’ success with productive and reliable PONSSE forest machines and services.